compulim/azure-storage-fs/README.md

 In future, we plan to support Azure Storage File, which is another file storage service accessible thru HTTP interface and SMB on Azure.

 ## Changelog

+0.2.0 (2016-01-16)
+---

+* setMetadata: New API to set metadata on existing blob or snapshot

 0.1.1 (2016-01-13)
 ---